Professor Maria Lonsdale | Head of School of Design

 - Website: Academia.edu | LinkedIn | Googlescholar | Researchgate | ORCID | White Rose

 In 1996 I received a 4-year degree (Licenciatura) in Visual Communication from ESAD, Matosinhos, Portugal.
 In 2006 I received my PhD from the Department of Typography and Graphic Communication, University of Reading, UK.
-I joined the School of Design at the University of Leeds in January 2015.
+I had a seven-year career break from academia and then joined the School of Design at the University of Leeds in January 2015.

-I am an Associate Professor in Graphic and Communication Design and have experience of teaching design theory and practice, and research methods for design in higher education, both in Portugal and in the UK since 1997.
+I am a Professor of Information and Communication Design and have experience of teaching design theory and practice, and research methods for design in higher education, both in Portugal and in the UK since 1997.
+I have also worked as a design practitioner since 1996, having established my own design studio (in partnership) at the time.

-I am the Associate Editor for the international peer-reviewed design journal Visible Language (University of Cincinnati, US) and Editor for the Special Student Issue in the same journal.
-I am a regular reviewer for international peer-reviewed journals such as Information Design Journal and Visible Language.
-I am also a regular manuscript reviewer for publishers such as Sage, Routledge (Taylor & Francis) and Bloomsbury.
+I am the Editor-in-Chief for the prestigious international peer-reviewed Design journal Information Design Journal, first published in 1979.
+I am Associate Editor for another prestigious and oldest international peer-reviewed design journal Visible Language, first published in 1967.
+I am the Editor for the Special Student Issue in Visible Language.
+I am also reviewer for other peer-reviewed journals beyond the field of Design, such as Journal of Eye Movement Research.
+I am a regular manuscript reviewer for publishers such as Sage, Routledge (Taylor & Francis) and Bloomsbury.

 Design to Inform | the importance of design and visualisation to make information easy to access, simple to use and inclusive.